Syex/skadi/README.md

 Shortcut to create a `SkadiEffect` with the same state, only sending the passed `signal`.

 # Testing
-In general I recommend using [Flow test observer](https://github.com/ologe/flow-test-observer) for easier testing of skadi's `stateFlow` and `signalFlow`.
+In general, I recommend using [Turbine flow testing](https://github.com/cashapp/turbine) for easier testing of skadi's `stateFlow` and `signalFlow`.

-**Important:** Please pay attention, that `StateFlow`, which is used internally to handle states, conflates its values, meaning, fast state changes won't emit every change.
-E.g. if you test state transition from _a_ to _b_ to _c_ then you will only be able to collect _c_, but not _b_.